ENCODE-DCC/caper/README.md

 We provide an example configuration file `default.conf`.

 Create Cromweller's directory on your `HOME`.
-Copy the eaxmple configuration file (`default.conf`) to it.
+Copy the example configuration file (`default.conf`) to it.
 Uncomment any parameter to activate and define it.
 ```
 $ mkdir -p ~/.cromweller
 $ cd cromweller  # make sure that you are on Cromweller's git directory